ocaml/ocaml.org/data/tutorials/ds_05_seq.md

 * `Seq.map`
 * `Seq.fold_left`

-All those are also available for `Array`, `List` and `Set` and behave essentially the same.
+All those are also available for `Array`, `List`, and `Set` and behave essentially the same.
 Observe that there is no `fold_right` function.
-Since OCaml 4.11 there is something which isn't (yet) available on other types:
+Since OCaml 4.11, there is something which isn't (yet) available on other types:
 `unfold`.
 Here is how it is implemented:
 ```ocaml
 let rec unfold f seq () = match f seq with